IggyIkenna/market-tick-data-handler/docs/STREAMING_ARCHITECTURE.md

 ## Overview

-The Market Data Streaming Service has been **completely consolidated** into a unified architecture that eliminates duplication and provides clear separation of concerns.
-This addresses the previous problems of multiple overlapping implementations and provides a single, maintainable codebase.
+The Market Data Streaming Service has been **architecturally consolidated** into a unified design that eliminates duplication and provides clear separation of concerns.

+⚠️ **STATUS**: Architecture is complete, but functional integration is still in progress.
+See [STREAMING_IMPLEMENTATION_STATUS.md](STREAMING_IMPLEMENTATION_STATUS.md) for current working status.

 ## Architecture Principles